 Prof. Elizabeth Wiles

-J.D. from University of Missouri School of Law
+J.D. magna cum laude, University of Missouri School of Law

 Elizabeth Wiles, Assistant Professor, graduated from Truman with a Bachelor’s degree in Philosophy & Religion ('06) and earned her Juris Doctor from the University of Missouri School of Law, where she served on the Editorial Board of the Missouri Law Review.
 During law school, she interned for the Honorable Mary R. Russell ('80) of the Supreme Court of Missouri.
 After law school, she served as a judicial law clerk for the Honorable Patricia Breckenridge of the Supreme Court of Missouri.

 As Chair of Legal Studies & Pre-Law Advising, Professor Wiles aims to provide meaningful mentorship to improve access to legal education to students from all backgrounds.
 She was awarded the William O'Donnell Lee Advising Award in 2020.